 A key element in successfully maintaining long-term participation is the development of a personal relationship between the individual participant and individual members of the staff.
 Good communication is essential to promoting and maintaining retention in the study.
 Consistency among staff and clarity of instructions are key to good communication.
-In the Extension Study, there are fewer opportunities for participant-staff contact; however, during any contacts, the participant should be helped to understand the beneficial nature of participants that they should not hesitate to bring up any issues of concern.
+During all contacts, the participant should be helped to understand the beneficial nature of participation in the study.
+Encourage her to call to clarify questions and problems that may arise.
+Assure participants that they should not hesitate to bring up any issues of concern.
 If a participant calls and leaves a message, be sure to get back to her promptly.
 Delays in returning phone calls may alienate participants.
-Also, be sure that the message on the RC answering machine clearly identifies the number as reaching the WHI center.
+Also, be sure that the message on the FC answering machine clearly identifies the number as reaching the WHI center.
 It can be confusing to participants if the message refers to a more generic organization (e.g., "University Medical Center").

-9.1.2 Promote Identification with WHI during Contacts
+9.1.2 Promote Identification with WHI During Routine Contacts

-All RC staff should focus on continuing to promote the participant's identity with WHI.
+All FC staff should focus on continuing to promote the participant's identity with WHI.
 Participants already have a strong affiliation with WHI through their years of participation, and this should continue through the end of the Extension Study.
 The following are suggestions for activities to promote identity with WHI.